 If you’re negligent in brushing and flossing your teeth, bacteria will begin to build up between your teeth and gums.
 As plaque build-up occurs, your gums enter the first stage of gum disease – gingivitis, creating bleeding and sensitive gums.
 If this goes untreated, the bacteria will harden into tartar and continue to spread from your teeth to your gums and into your jaw bones, weakening havoc on your oral health.
 This stage is typically labeled as periodontitis.
 From here, the disease develops into the third stage…advanced periodontitis.

 How gum disease progresses with jaw pain when chewing

 We often have patients come to us saying, “my tooth hurts when I put pressure on it” or “my back tooth hurts when I chew”.
-Unfortunately, these can be telltale signs that a person is in a progressed stage of gum disease.
-It’s extremely important that you visit us if you notice these symptoms, so we can begin treatment and prevent further damage to your gums.
+Unfortunately, these can be telltale signs that a person is in a progressed stage of periodontal disease.
+It’s extremely important that you visit us if you notice these symptoms, so we can begin treatment and prevent further damage to your gums and mouth!

-When gum disease progresses to the second and third stages, the gums become increasingly tender.
-Gums start to recede from the teeth, creating pockets between the gums and teeth.
-These pockets accumulate bacteria, leading to an infection in the gums.
-As the gums recede, the periodontal tissues that hold the teeth in place start to break down.
-Teeth become loose as they’re no longer supported by the gums, and bone loss starts to occur.
+When gum disease enters the second and third stages, your gums will become increasingly tender.
+Your gums will begin to recede from your teeth, creating pockets between your gums and teeth.
+These pockets (often called periodontal pockets) accumulate bacteria, leading to an infection in the gums.

-When the gums are receding and the jaw bone is losing its density, tenderness in the gums intensifies.
-The teeth no longer have enough support from the deteriorating periodontal tissues, so the teeth become loose.
-This is when chewing or applying pressure to the teeth becomes sore or painful.
+When your gums are receding, your jawbone begins to lose its density as infection eats away the bone supporting your roots, intensifying tenderness in the gums.
+Your teeth no longer have enough support from the deteriorating periodontal tissues, so your teeth become loose.
+This is when chewing or applying pressure to your teeth becomes painful.